Nato and EU silent on Turkey, despite Armenia's appeal

 Fighting erupted over the Armenia-occupied Nagorno-Karabakh region in Azerbaijan in September.

-It has already claimed more than 800 lives, including heavy civilian casualties, in the most intense violence since full-scale war ended in 1994.
+It has claimed more than 800 lives, including many civilian victims, in the most intense violence since full-scale war ended in 1994.

 Turkey aside, the conflict threatens to drag in Russia, which has a defence pact with Armenia under the Collective Security Treaty Organisation - a post-Soviet military alliance.